Jagger-Guy/python-projects/README.md

 # python-projects

-my completed python projects using tkinter a.py will not work normally. you must go into terminal and type `pip install customtkinter`.
+my completed python projects using tkinter.

+a.py will not work normally. you must go into terminal and type `pip install customtkinter`.

 cube.py is a simple collision test i made. if i was bothered, i could make a maze game, but it's too tedious as i have to make each collision for each side of a wall manually. and yes, i am aware of the existence of pygame.